Walloon Church, Amsterdam

 The Walloon Church (Dutch: Waalse Kerk; French: Église Wallonne) is a Protestant church building in Amsterdam, along the southern stretch of the Oudezijds Achterburgwal canal.
 The building dates to the late 15th century and has been in use as a Walloon church since 1586.
 The church was also known as the Franse Kerk ("French Church"), Walenkerk ("Walloons' Church"), Oude Walenkerk ("Old Walloons' Church"), or Oude Waalse Kerk ("Old Walloon Church").

-The painter Bartholomeus van der Helst (1613-1670) and the scientist Jan Swammerdam (1637-1680) are interred in the church.
+The painter Bartholomeus van der Helst (1613-1670) and the scientist Jan Swammerdam (1637-1680) are buried in the church.
 Elizabeth Timothy (1702-1757), the first female American newspaper editor and publisher, was most likely christened there.
 The painter Vincent van Gogh visited the church regularly in the 1870s to attend sermons delivered by his uncle Johannes Paulus Stricker.

-Every Sunday at 11 a.m. church services are held here in French.
-The church is also used for concerts and music recordings.
-It is known for its excellent acoustics.

 The building has held rijksmonument status since 1970.